9SMTM6/mcmc-demo/README.md

 * [./executable/src/](./executable/src/) contains the Rust code for the application
     * additional documentation for the internal structure might be found in rustdoc
 * [./executable/assets/](./executable/assets/) contains the application logo and then assets for the web deployment
 * [./executable/shaders/](./executable/shaders/) contains the shader code.
-Its using WGSL shaders with a primitive homebrew buildtime import system that works similar to C-Style `#include`s with `#pragma once`.
+It's using WGSL shaders with a primitive homebrew buildtime import system that works similar to C-Style `#include`s with `#pragma once`.
 The shader code is checked at build time for syntax errors by abusing `wgsl-bindgen`.
-* [./executable/dist/](./executable/dist/) contains an trunk project that works as a wrapper around 2 variants of the Web-Version of this application.
+* [./executable/dist/](./executable/dist/) contains a trunk project that works as a wrapper around 2 variants of the Web-Version of this application.
-    * One version with less features, thats smaller (still ~1.2 MB unfortunately)
+    * One version with less features, that's smaller (still ~1.2 MB unfortunately)
     * One version with all features possible on the Web

 The project has a lot of features that allow for different additional functionality to be added.
 The primary purpose of these is to allow to strip out 'wasteful' features in terms of deployment-size, such as persistence with serde, and/or disable debug tooling.